MathsMarshall/Machine-Learning-Project-Skoltech-2023/README.md

 Developing a Novel Approach: Innovate and implement a new method to mitigate the SAC problem effectively.

 # Dataset
+The folder named 'ecog-02881' contains the data in rdata file type.
+The project is generally done in python, so there is a code 'rdata_to_csv.py' to run to convert it to a csv file which is generally accessible via the pandas library in python.

 # Methodology
 Our methodology encompasses a comprehensive approach to understanding and addressing SAC: